dell/terraform-provider-redfish/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-# Terraform Provider for Dell Technologies RedFish
+# Terraform Provider for RedFish

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](about/CODE_OF_CONDUCT.md)
 [![License](https://img.shields.io/badge/License-MPL_2.0-blue.svg)](LICENSE)

-The Terraform Provider for Dell Technologies (Dell) RedFish allows data center and IT administrators to use Hashicorp Terraform to automate and orchestrate the provisioning and management of PowerEdge servers.
+The Terraform Provider for RedFish allows data center and IT administrators to use Hashicorp Terraform to automate and orchestrate the provisioning and management of PowerEdge servers.

 The Terraform Provider can be used to manage server power cycles, IDRAC attributes, BIOS attributes, virtual media, storage volumes, user support, and firmware updates on the server.